 Put on your safety pants

-As a main rule, employees are entitled to express religious beliefs such as wearing religious headdresses, jewelry, and other religious signs.
+As a main rule, employees are entitled to express religious beliefs such as wearing religious headdresses, jewellery, and other religious signs.
 In a recent case, a company’s uniform requirement was lawful despite being indirectly discriminatory against an employee’s religious beliefs.
 This was because the requirement was necessary for safety reasons.

 A cleaner in a support service provider company claimed the required uniform was discriminatory against her religious beliefs.
 As a Somalian Muslim, the employee was required to wear ankle-length skirts.
 However, the company’s uniform only provided the option of pants or knee-length skirts.
 The employee refused to wear the required uniform and was given a temporary dispensation from the company and was provided with two ankle-length skirts.